 Do your old home videos have footage you would like to take out?
 Or maybe you want to make a highlight video of your daughter's dance performances?
 Work with one of our professional editors one-on-one to make the perfect custom movie.
 It's quick and less expensive than you think!$40 per half hour

 Tape Repair Service is only $30 per tape.
 Re-splicing the tape and replacing the cassette shell when necessary are included in this service.
 Repaired tapes must go through our tape transfer service after the repair has finished.
 Got a simple fix?
 Check out our Video Tape Repair Guide.$30 per tape

 Los Angeles VHS to DVD

 VHS Transfer Service

 We all had them at one point, but what are these things, and where did they come from?

 Video Home System (VHS) tape and the VHS recorder were developed by a team at the Victor Company of Japan (JVC) in 1976.
-Videotape is a linear system of storing information.
+Like other video tapes, VHS uses a linear system of storing information.
 VHS originally stood for Vertical Helical Scan, a reference to the recording system used.
 Later in 1976, the VHS format was introduced by JVC and Panasonic.